Frequently Asked Questions

 CM is not Classical Education in the way homeschoolers understand classical education today.
 Charlotte Mason did not adhere to the trivium idea of stages of a child's mind, although her method dovetails nicely with classical education and falls very squarely and firmly with the classical tradition as practiced for centuries by a stream of Christian educators and philosophers.
 When trying to contrast CM with CE, Michelle Duker suggests "thinking through the following thought questions, which will require some reading of the two perspectives: 1.
 What is the view of a child in each method?
 What is a child?
 2. What is the purpose of education?
 3. What is the role of the teacher/parent?"
 Rather than having students read classics in dead languages for cultural literacy as traditional classical required, Charlotte Mason felt that there were just as many wonderful books that her students should be reading and reflecting on in their own native English language.
 (Read Karen Glass's article about CM and CE, and a related post she wrote to Truthquest.
 Karen has also written a book about the subject called Consider This: Charlotte Mason and the Classical Tradition ($amzn) (K) Karen did a related Q&A podcast with Cindy Rollins, and an interview with Paideia Academy.)

-First and foremost, Charlotte Mason is a 12-year Christian Character Building curriculum.
-Books are chosen not for cultural literacy so much as the literary quality with which they were written, and even more, their ability to develop the whole person and inspire his character.
+First and foremost, Charlotte Mason aims to educate every aspect of the child's life, and views the mind as a large room to be filled with fruitful ideas for reflection.
+Books are chosen not for cultural literacy so much as the literary quality with which they were written, and even more, their ability to develop the whole person and inspire his character so that he grows into a person who serves others, puts duty above self, and is a responsible citizen.
 For all those years that children are getting a CM education, what's really being trained more than anything else is their character.
-Students receiving a CM education don't need any character building program because the entire curriculum is geared towards building character with the use of personal habits, quality books, teacher guidance, the work of the Holy Spirit and personal reflection.
+Students receiving a CM education don't need any character building program because the entire curriculum is geared towards building character with the use of personal habits, quality books, teacher guidance, the work of the Holy Spirit, and personal reflection.

 How does CM compare with other homeschool approaches?